WRGII/CARERVIEW/README.md

-# CarerView - Daily functional assessment system made easy!
+# CarerView - Daily functional assessment system easy!

-For family and professional caregivers to record daily observations using ADA and OT-aligned categories.
+For family and professional caregivers to record daily observations using ADA and OT categories.

 ## Features